sappho/docker-build-tarsnap/readme.md

     tarsnap-keygen --keyfile /root/tarsnap.key \
         --user me@example.com --machine mybox

-Replace the <code>user</code> parameter with the email address you use to login to your [Tarsnap account](https://www.tarsnap.com/account.html) and <code>machine</code> with something personal to you, and note that it does not have to be the hostname of a machine - it can be any meaningful identifier, and it will show up under _Recent activity (one machine)_ on your Tarsnap account.
-After running this command type <code>exit</code> to exit the Bash shell.
+Replace the `user` parameter with the email address you use to login to your [Tarsnap account](https://www.tarsnap.com/account.html) and `machine` with something personal to you, and note that it does not have to be the hostname of a machine - it can be any meaningful identifier, and it will show up under _Recent activity (one machine)_ on your Tarsnap account.
+After running this command type `exit` to exit the Bash shell.
 Then run something like this command:

     docker cp tarsnapgenkey:/root/tarsnap.key \
         /path/to/your/private/docker/project/

-This will copy the private key you've just generated into your own Dockerfile project by changing <code>/path/to/your/private/docker/project/</code> to the path to your project.
+This will copy the private key you've just generated into your own Dockerfile project by changing `/path/to/your/private/docker/project/` to the path to your project.
 Delete the container now with:

     docker rm -f tarsnapgenkey